Halzat113/noncommerceApp/README.md

 using pip install selenium to install selenium web driver

 # Running Test Cases
-Running test Go to run.batch file to run the test cases OR using terminal cd to the directory and type run.bat
+Running test.
+Go to run.batch file to run the test cases OR using terminal cd to the directory and type run.bat